 Overseas companies participating in mining ventures in Australia must ensure they understand the Personal Property Securities Act 2009 (Cth) (PPSA).
-If a mining venture participant holds the benefit of a security interest (e.g. a mortgage, a charge, a lien, etc.) over personal property in Australia (e.g. joint venture assets such as motor vehicles, plant and equipment, goods and property), then they must register their security interest on the Personal Property Securities Register (PPSR).
+If a mining venture participant holds the benefit of a security interest (for example, a mortgage, a charge, a lien, etc.) over personal property in Australia (for example, joint venture assets such as motor vehicles, plant and equipment, goods and property), then they must register their security interest on the Personal Property Securities Register (PPSR).

 If a security interest is not registered, the holder is exposed to being unable to enforce their rights as a security holder.
-In some cases, failure to register can lead to very harsh outcomes (e.g. ownership of the asset in question can be lost).
+In some cases, failure to register can lead to very harsh outcomes including loss of ownership of the asset in question.

-It is important to appreciate that typical joint venture agreements and shareholders agreements can give rise to security interests that should be registered on the PPSR.
+It is important to appreciate that typical joint venture agreements and shareholder agreements can give rise to security interests that should be registered on the PPSR.
 Specialist advice should be sought.

-For more detailed information, please refer to the PERSONAL PROPERTY SECURITIES LAW section of this guide.
+For more detailed information, please refer to the "Personal Property Securities Law" section of this Guide.